Winter Storm Atlas caused a number of inconveniences and changed plans for the Chadron State College Heroes Homecoming.

 In a turn of good luck, Chadron’s Greener Nebraska Towns grant, which was set to expire in December, was granted an extension into the spring of 2014 about a week before the storm hit.
 Through the program, Chadron home or property owners may apply for reimbursement for the cost of a tree up to $100 if it meets all criteria following a post-planting inspection.

-Extremely muddy conditions due to the approximate 1.75 inches of moisture delivered by Atlas temporarily slowed some work on the three major construction projects on campus or caused crews to change which portions of the projects they are working on.
+Extremely muddy conditions due to the approximate 1.75 inches of moisture delivered by Atlas temporarily slowed some work on the three major construction projects on campus or caused crews to change plans regarding which portions of the projects they pursued.

 —Tena L. Cook, Interim Marketing Coordinator